 - ❤ Fair Trade and handmade in Nepal.
 Hand knit one at a time, not mass produced so there may be minor differences in color and imperfections.

-Other Things that Will Improve the Experience of Your Northern Lights Photography
+Improve the Overall Experience of Your Northern Lights Photography Outing

 Have a Place to Wait Inside

-The northern lights are unpredictable, and warmth is essential in Fairbanks as you wait.
-If you can do a Northern Lights Trip that has an indoor options where you can wait inside – this is much preferred.
+The Northern Lights are unpredictable, and warmth is essential in Fairbanks as you wait.
+If you can do a Northern Lights trip that has an indoor option where you can wait inside – this is much preferred.
 And if it has food and drink…even better!
 If you are simply waiting in a car – just make sure you have enough gas and keep the car running and the heat on!

-It’s important to note a full moon doesn’t obscure the light of the aurora, in fact the full moon often enhances the contrast between the scenery, snow, and the aurora providing a nice natural light on the foreground.
+It’s important to note a full moon doesn’t obscure the light of the aurora, in fact, the bright moon often enhances the contrast between the scenery, snow, and the aurora providing a nice natural light in the foreground.

 Know Your Directions